MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ## Windows Forms is DPI-unaware

 If an application states that it's not DPI-aware, the operating system scales the application as a bitmap.
 The application still thinks that it's running at 100% scaling, or 96 DPI.
-Because the **Windows Forms Designer** in Visual Studio doesn't have scaling support, display issues can occur when you open some forms on high dots per inch (HDPI) monitors.
+Because the **Windows Forms Designer** in Visual Studio doesn't have scaling support, display issues can occur when you open some forms on HDPI (high dots per inch) monitors.
 For example, controls can appear to overlap as shown in the following image:

 ![Windows Forms Designer on HDPI monitor](./media/win-forms-designer-hdpi-1.gif)

 When you open a form in the **Windows Forms Designer** on an HDPI monitor, Visual Studio displays an information bar.
-The information bar states that
+The information bar includes the following information:

+- The scaling percentage that your monitor is currently using.
+In the following screenshot, the scaling is set to 150%, or 144 DPI.
+- The option to restart Visual Studio at 100% scaling, or 96 DPI.
+- Whether you want Visual Studio to provide you with further information to help you decide what to do.

 :::image type="content" source="media/scaling-gold-bar-message-1.png" alt-text="Screenshot of the information bar in Visual Studio to restart in DPI-unaware mode.":::

+When you restart Visual Studio at 100% scaling, or 96 DPI, you're restarting Visual Studio as DPI-unaware.
+This means that Windows won't apply auto-scaling, and that the **Windows Forms Designer** in Visual Studio can then render text, graphics, controls, and window sizes without overlap.

 > [!TIP]
 > 1. If you've closed the information bar but you still want to restart Visual Studio as DPI-unaware, you can.
 [Use the DevEnv.exe tool](#use-the-devenvexe-tool) to do so.